cvjena/semantic-embeddings/README.md

 - **CUB**: Interface to the [Caltech-UCSD Birds][22] dataset, expecting images in the sub-directory `images`.
 Despite the lack of any suffix, this dataset interface is equivalent to `NAB-large`, just with the CUB data.
 That means, the input image size is 448x448.
 - **Cars**: Interface to the [Stanford Cars][29] dataset with an input image size of 448x448.
 - **Flowers**: Interface to the [Oxford Flowers-102][30] dataset with an input image size of 448x448.
-- **iNat**: Interface to the [iNaturalist 2018][31] dataset with 224x224 crops from images resized to 256 pixels.
+- **iNat** / **iNat2018**: Interface to the [iNaturalist 2018][31] dataset with 224x224 crops from images resized to 256 pixels.
 An underscore followed by the name of a super-category might be appended to restrict the dataset to that supercategory (e.g., "iNat_Aves").
 - **iNat-large**: Like iNat but with the default image size being twice as large (512 pixels instead of 256, cropped to 448x448).
 For restricting the dataset to a certain super-category, append its name before the "-large" suffix (e.g., "iNat_Aves-large").
+- **iNat2019** and **iNat2019-large**: Same as above but for the [2019 edition][32] of the iNaturalist challenge.
+As opposed to the previous edition, this one does not support restricting the dataset to super-classes.

 To all datasets except CIFAR, one of the following suffixes may be appended: